 Spend a weekend gathering your financial information — your savings, investments and other assets, your debts and bills — and map out your strategy for retirement.
 Seeing the details of your finances and setting goals for life beyond work will expose the gap, if any between your plans and your savings and spur you to close that gap while you still can.

 2. Meet with a fee-only financial planner

-One key question for screening financial advisers: “Are you required to uphold the fiduciary standard?”
-What this means is that the adviser is required to put your financial interest – not theirs – first.
+One key question when you’re screening financial advisers: “Are you required to uphold the fiduciary standard?”
+What this means is that the adviser is required to put your financial interests – not theirs – first.
 If the answer is anything but “yes,” keep looking.
 Here are sources for fee-only advisers:

 - The Garrett Planning Network, an association of fee-only planners.

 - The Certified Financial Planner Board, which certifies practitioners and sets professional standards.

 - GuideVine matches people with financial advisers.
 Read bios, watch videos and look for fee-only advisers.

 3. Use retirement calculators — with caution